How random connectivity shapes the fluctuating dynamics of finite-size neural populations: Conclusions

 To derive a simple mean-field model with fluctuations that highlights the effects of finite connectivity and finite size, we made several simplifications.
 In particular, we used (i) an annealed approximation of the quenched random connectivity, (ii) only one cell type (single population), and (iii) a first-order Poisson model of the spiking-neuron dynamics.
 In the following, we will briefly discuss these simplifications and possible extensions.

 In our ``dynamically annealed'' approximation, we assumed that each presynaptic spike would be randomly distributed among all neurons according to the connection probability $p$, independent of the actual, fixed (quenched) synaptic connectivity matrix of a given network.
-A systematic comparison of our theory with simulations of quenched networks showed that our second-order mean-field theory captures reliably the behavior of quenched networks \blau{with respect to the main findings described above.
-Deviations of the annealed network (from the quenched network) and, correspondingly, the 2nd-order MF model, are noticeable for several statistics, though.
-However, these deviations were considerably smaller than the respective deviations of the mean-connectivity network and the corresponding 1st-order MF model used in previous studies~\cite{DegSch14,SchDeg17,KulRan20}.
+A systematic comparison of our theory with simulations of quenched networks showed that our MF2 theory captures reliably the behavior of quenched networks \blau{with respect to the main findings described above.
+Deviations of the annealed network (from the quenched network) and, correspondingly, the MF2 \rot{dynamics}, are noticeable for several statistics, though.
+However, these deviations were considerably smaller than the respective deviations of the mean-connectivity network and the corresponding MF1 \rot{dynamics} used in previous studies~\cite{DegSch14,SchDeg17,KulRan20}.

 The remaining deviations of the annealed network can most likely be attributed to the neglect of temporal correlations in the recurrent input caused by the annealing, i.e. the incessant resampling of the connections in time.
 This explanation would be consistent with the underestimation of the low-frequency power by the annealed network which we observed in Fig.~\ref{fig:PSD}.
 For infinitely large, sparsely connected networks, a proper account of temporal correlations can, in principle, be obtained through a self-consistent treatment of the auto-correlations of the recurrent fluctuations \cite{KadSom15,WieBer15}, which typically adds low-frequency power \cite{WieBer15}.
 Such self-consistent theory would lead to colored noise rather than white noise for the incoherent fluctuations in Eq.~\eqref{eq:annealed-network-model}.
 However, how to build a stochastic, dynamical population model for finite-size, random networks that accounts for temporal correlations in a self-consistent manner is an open theoretical problem which goes beyond the scope of the present study. }